mikelee1313/SharePoint-App-Permissions/README.md

 Then the the script will use "Connect-MgGraph -AccessToken $secureToken" to gain access to the site collection.

+Example commands:

+Test-SiteAccess
+Performs both read and write access tests on the specified SharePoint site.

+Test-SiteAccess -TestType "Read"
+Performs only read access tests on the specified SharePoint site.

+Test-SiteAccess -TestType "Write"
+Performs only write access tests on the specified SharePoint site.

 Here is an example of the output:

 ![image](https://github.com/user-attachments/assets/55513015-77a6-491f-a14f-c64bf18c371a)